NCI Dictionary of Cancer Terms

 - listen (TOO-mer MAR-ker)

-A substance found in tissue or blood or other body fluids that may be a sign of cancer or certain benign (noncancer) conditions.
-Most tumor markers are made by both normal cells and cancer cells, but they are made in larger amounts by cancer cells.
-A tumor marker may help to diagnose cancer, plan treatment, or find out how well treatment is working or if cancer has come back.
-Examples of tumor markers include CA-125 (in ovarian cancer), CA 15-3 (in breast cancer), CEA (in colon cancer), and PSA (in prostate cancer).
+A substance found in tissue, blood, bone marrow, or other body fluids that may be a sign of cancer or certain benign (noncancer) conditions.
+Many tumor markers are proteins made by both normal cells and cancer cells, but they are made in higher amounts by cancer cells.
+Genetic changes in tumor tissue, such as gene mutations, patterns of gene expression, and other changes in tumor DNA or RNA, are also being used as tumor markers.
+A tumor marker may be used with other tests to help diagnose cancer.
+It may also be used to help plan treatment, give a likely prognosis, and find out how well treatment is working or if cancer has come back.
+Examples of tumor markers include CA-125 (in ovarian cancer), estrogen receptor and progesterone receptor (in breast cancer), CEA (in colon cancer), PCA3 mRNA and PSA (in prostate cancer), and EGFR gene mutation (in non-small cell lung cancer).